ibmrcruicks/IBMi-LUG-2019-78-workshop/ibmi-watson-helpdesk.md

 ## Introduction

-Did you know that as per recent studies, an average of 20% to 50% of all help desk calls are password related?
+According to the Gartner Group, between 20% to 50% of all help desk calls are for password resets.
+Forrester Research states that the average help desk labor cost for a single password reset is about $70.

 Mundane tasks can be a headache for help desk teams, especially when higher priority jobs need attention.
 Virtual assistants (also known as _chatbots_ ) for IT help desk can automatically process tickets that do not need deep expertise such as managing access credentials and password-related issues, allowing your staff to focus on critical issues and value-added tasks.
 For instance, a chatbot can analyse the root cause and automatically solve password-related issues.